gareth-xyz/gareth-xyz/README.md

 ## I'm Gareth - full stack developer.

-I've been working in the financial services for 3 years since I graduated, building low latency, large scale pricing services.
+I've been working in the financial services for 3 years since I graduated, building large scale, low latency trading applications.

 🌱 I'm now focused on learning and building blockchain and web3.